Introduction

 The generous support and goodwill of our lay brothers, who are the pride of our Church, have been a constant source of strength and protection for the growth of our community in Ireland.
 Their willingness to make great sacrifices has further strengthened and enriched our community.
 We remember with deep gratitude all the families who have supported our growth over the years, as well as the lay brothers who have guided and led us.
 In the same spirit, we gratefully acknowledge the sacrifices made by all those who have led and nurtured this community throughout its journey.

-It is through the special care and keen interest of the head of our Church and our father, His Beatitude Moran Mor Baselios Cardinal Cleemis Catholicos, that the arrangements here have been made so swiftly and that so many priests have been assigned to serve this community.
-I convey to His Beatitude the love and heartfelt gratitude of the Malankara faithful in Ireland.I also remember with deep appreciation with all the previous Apostolic Visitators along with all the Bishops of the church.
+It is through the special care and keen interest of the Head of our Church and our Father, His Beatitude Moran Mor Baselios Cardinal Cleemis Catholicos, that the arrangements here have been made so swiftly and that so many priests have been assigned to serve this community.
+I convey to His Beatitude the love and heartfelt gratitude of the Malankara faithful in Ireland.I also remember with deep appreciation with all the previous Apostolic Visitators along with all the Bishops of the Church.
 I further extend our sincere gratitude to the Latin Church in Ireland for all their generocity and timely concerns.